-AFASA's objectives are to create a sustainable united body of African farmers with capacity to influence policies through lobbying and advocacy.
+ÀFASA's objectives are to create a sustainable united body of African farmers with capacity to influence policies through lobbying and advocacy.
 AFASA, like any other organisation, is a collection of individuals who come together for a common purpose.

-The DAFF is expected to support smallholder farmers through conditional grants such as the CASP, LandCare Programme, Ilima/Letsema Programme, as well as the mobilisation of farmers, women and youth into agricultural co-operatives.
+The DAFF is expected to support smallholder farmers through conditional grants such as the CASP, the LandCare Programme, the Ilima/Letsema Programme, as well as the mobilisation of farmers, women and youth into agricultural co-operatives.